baidu/bfe-book/en_us/background/what-is-bfe.md

 In 2014, the core forwarding engine of BFE platform was reconstructed based on Go language, and was fully launched in Baidu in January 2015.
 In China, BFE is an early project to use Go language for load balancing scenarios and large-scale scenarios.

 At the beginning of 2019, BFE platform successfully supported the Red Envelope Project of Spring Festival Gala sponsored by Baidu.
-In this project, BFE platform provided forwarding capability of more than 100 million QPS , supportting HTTPS unloading, precise traffic limiting and other key capabilities under massive traffic, and ensured the smooth progress of activities.
+In this project, BFE platform provided forwarding capability of more than 100 million QPS , supporting HTTPS offloading, precise traffic limiting and other key capabilities under massive traffic, and ensured the smooth progress of activities.

 In July 2019, BFE's forwarding engine was open to public as an open source project.
 The name of open source project remained as BFE, but it was renamed to Beyond Front End.
 It was hoped that the open source project of BFE can promote the development of load balancing technology.